8 Ways to Build Your Company's Credit

 6. Apply for business credit cards.
 When the time is right, after building a credit history and credit score for the business via the previous steps, you can start applying for business Visa, MasterCard, and American Express cards.

-7. Ensure that your creditors are reporting to D&B. Track your business’s credit score, and make sure your creditors are reporting to D&B on a regular basis.
+7. Ensure that your creditors are reporting to D&B Corporate Experian and Business Equifax, the business credit bureaus.
+Track your business’s credit score, and make sure your creditors are reporting to your business credit reports on a regular basis.

 As you build your business credit, creditors will look at the stability and earning potential of your business.
 Remember, your goal is to build a business and use the credit you're working so hard to get to impact your business in a positive way.
 Keep your eye on the ball, and present a separate and distinct business from yourself.
 Have a business website, phone number, answering service (if necessary), and separate checking account.
 Complete your tax returns on time, and focus on making legitimate income.
 Legitimate corporate credit will follow a legitimate business model.